saladinjake/fullstack-laravel-react-educational-tech-application/README.md

   make this happen Right or wrong???"""

-- With this information , you as an aspiring full stack developer in our company are then required to bring these information above to reality and all the burden lies on you to show your tech skills. """We need this project Victor""".
-Hint: Use database persistence where necessary and json data to mimic responses to information needed in static pages which you are to provide good content
+- With this information , you as an aspiring Senior Full Stack Developer in our company are then required to bring these information above to reality and all the burden lies on you to show your tech skills and nail this task. """We need this results as soon as possible""".

+- Hint: Use database persistence where necessary and json data to mimic responses to information needed in static pages which you are to provide good content